 Master of Music, Music Education - Composition Emphasis

 This new hybrid program is open to students with bachelor’s degrees in either music education or composition and equips students to pursue a career in the field of educational composition.
 Students take advanced coursework in scoring and arranging for educational ensembles, curriculum development for composition in K-12 classrooms, music theory and history, and applied composition lessons.
 The degree culminates with a semester-long collaboration with local public schools in which students will complete an original work for chorus, orchestra, or band, develop an accompanying curriculum document, and assist in rehearsals and performances of their works by student ensembles.

 All students wishing to enroll in this degree program must first be accepted to the School of Music, Theatre, and Dance by completing an audition on their primary instrument/voice.
+Prospective composition students should meet the Bachelor of Arts level requirement for their instrument.
 After completion of the audition, students will be enrolled as general music majors during their freshman year.

 During the spring semester of their freshman year, prospective composition majors will complete an entrance interview with the composition faculty.
 Students will provide at least two scores (original compositions only) composed in the past five years as part of the interview process.
 Successful completion of the interview will be based on the quality of the scores submitted and the student’s general knowledge of music and background in composition.